-If you haven’t been residing under a rock, then you know we now live in a mobile-first world.
+If you haven’t been residing under a rock, then you know we now live in a mobile-first, everything-intuitive world.
 The number of people accessing the web via mobile devices is gargantuan … and ever-growing.

 That means businesses have to meet potential customers where they already are.
 But the building blocks of engagement and conversion (ads, forms, paywalls, embeds, videos, etc.) often lead to bulky, sluggish mobile sites.
 Google reports that 75 percent of mobile sites take more than 10 seconds to load, and that more than half of mobile visitors bounce after three seconds of load time.
 We’re no mathematicians, but that doesn’t sound promising for mobile marketers.

 The AMP Project aims to eliminate those user experience pitfalls plaguing mobile sites, like slow load times, unresponsive pages, and obtrusive ads.
 The key to doing that lies in the coding.

 How AMP works.

 AMP is built on three core components, the combination of which yields that lightning-fast experience:

 AMP HTML – A restricted subset of HTML supported by 70-plus ad servers and networks.
 Designed for readability and speed, as opposed to interactivity, it prevents the use of certain HTML tags; forms, for example, are a no go.

 AMP Cache – A proxy-based delivery network that fetches and caches AMP pages and validates pages to ensure only sites playing by AMP’s rules are displayed.